codekansas/codekansas.github.io/_posts/2016-04-27-keras-language-modeling.markdown

     return constants
 {% endhighlight %}

-This method is used by the LSTM superclass to define components outside of the step function, so that they don't need to be recomputed very time step.
+This method is used by the LSTM superclass to define components outside of the step function, so that they don't need to be recomputed every time step.
 In our case, the attentional vector doesn't need to be recomputed every time step, so we define it as a constant (we then grab it in the `step` function using `attention = states[4]`).

 ## Convolutional Neural Networks

-I will add something here when I actually understand how these work at a sufficient level.
+Convolutional networks are better explained elsewhere, and all of the functions required for making a good CNN language model are already supported in Keras.
 Basically, with language modeling, a common strategy is to apply a ton (on the order of 1000) convolutional filters to the embedding layer followed by a max-1 pooling function and call it a day.
 It actually works stupidly well for question answering (see [Feng et. al.][feng] for benchmarks).
-In the mean time, I will dump some code here that might be helpful to pour over.
+This approach can be done fairly easily in Keras.
+One thing that may not be intuitive, however, is how to combine several filter lengths.
+This can be done as follows:

 {% highlight python %}
 from keras.layers import Convolution1D